BatchClayderman/Cryptography-Schemes/README.md

 - Execute ``for /r %f in (*.py) do python "%f" Y 0`` in a Windows terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all categories of Python scripts.
 - Add `` > NUL`` to the end of the command lines if the printing affects the computation of the time consumption in a Windows terminal.

+If you wish to search a specified string throughout the whole repository in a local clone, the Linux command ``find .. -type f -name "*.py" -exec echo {} \; -exec grep "${stringsToBeSearched}" {} \;`` should be fine.

 ### 1.2 Computation details

+Normally, all the objects during the algebraic operations should belong to the ``Element`` type.
+However, most academic papers do not consider type conversion in a friendly way.
+Meanwhile, most scholars believe that the design of the schemes is the most important aspect, rendering the engineering implementations perfunctory, not to mention that they will not consider the security verification and the type conversion.
+These details are actually time-consuming in actual programming and fatal during applications.

+Converting the baseline implementations using the aligned styles is necessary, even though they can be downloaded and run directly.
+By the way, please be aware that nowadays, many implementations on the Internet cannot be directly downloaded and run.
+Some of them are just due to outdated relies (V).
+Some of them require feasible environment configurations or debugging (V).
+Some of them are modified to let users modify before running due to programmability (V).
+Some of them are modified not to run conveniently since their authors still want to benefit from them and publish more future papers, but have to open-source them (X).
+Some of them are modified maliciously since their authors do not want the experiments re-implemented, since the results would be found to be fakes (X).
+Some of them can be fakes (X).
+Some of them can even directly contain grammar errors (X).

+Overall, we would like to offer as many computation details as possible here.

+#### 1.2.1 Type conversion

 The rules of type conversion are as follows.